 Our station is run by a committee, and staffed by volunteers.
 Contact details are as follows:

-Alternatively you may email any general enquiries to firstname.lastname@example.org and someone will respond as soon as possible.
+Please send any enquiries about membership or any other enquiries to email@example.com with the subject line addressed to the person you require and someone will respond as soon as possible.

 The History of the Station